briansmith337/zulip/templates/zerver/help/deactivate-your-account.md

   you've shared.
 If permitted in your organization, delete content you'd like to remove before deactivating your account.

-* You cannot register a Zulip account using the email address of a deactivated account.
+* You cannot register a Axxess account using the email address of a deactivated account.
 If you change your mind about deactivating an account, an organization administrator can [reactivate](/help/deactivate-or-reactivate-a-user#reactivate-a-user)